Project Management

 Skills Development

 The importance of coaching, mentoring and accompaniement as training techniques should not be under-estimated.
-Especially when it comes to practicums in the mix of a work/study "learnership".
-So C4L mentors can still have a hands-on role in the learner's enterprise.
+Especially when it comes to practicums in the mix of a work/study “learnership”.
+So C4L mentors can still have a hands-on role in the overall enterprise.

 Organization Development

 A good example of Leadership training is when we work with the Boards of nonprofits and cooperatives.
-We work with a functioning team (namely that Board), and the results strengthen its organization or entity.
-Key issues like Vision and Strategy cannot be formulated by individuals, they are "corporate" functions.
-Usually such training is "non-accredited" because it is not delivered to one individual.
+We work with a functioning team (namely the governance Board), and the results strengthen its organization or entity.
+Key issues like Vision and Strategy cannot be formulated by individuals, they are “corporate” functions.
+Usually such training is “non-accredited” because it is not delivered to one individual.

 Although we work in civil society, the poor functioning of SOE Boards is one reason that “state capture” has allowed about R100 billion to be lost to the Treasury.
 It is equally important in nonprofits and cooperatives that their governance structures function well.